niall-byrne/python-in-a-box/README.md

 A `master` branch will be created, allowing you to manage a separate `production` branch in [gitlabflow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) style.

-## Strict PEP Compliance

-I personally prefer a 2 space indent.
-This might not be your cup of tea.
-No problem.

-You can patch your project after you've rendered the template.
-Once you're inside your development environment:
-- `git apply patches/pep.patch`
-- `dev reinstall-requirements`

-> This will patch your template to use black instead of yapf, and remove unnecessary configuration files.
-> Check in your changes, and you'll now be using black to achieve full PEP compliance.

-Alternatively, modify your [.style.yapf](./{{cookiecutter.project_slug}}/.style.yapf) file to achieve the same results.

 ## Container Base Images

 - [python:3.7-slim](https://github.com/docker-library/repo-info/blob/master/repos/python/remote/3.7-slim.md)